-In the event of termination of your employment with the Company, except in the event of retirement as described below, for any reason and under any circumstances, all further vesting of shares under this Option will terminate as of the date of termination of your employment, and all then unvested shares will be canceled and forfeited as of such date without any consideration due to you.
-As set out in the Plan, you will have 3 months after your employment terminates to exercise your vested options, and in the event of your death or total disability you or your estate will have a period of one year to exercise any vested options.

-Notwithstanding the foregoing, if you retire from the Company at a time when the sum of your age, in whole years, and your years of service with the Company (as determined in a manner consistent with the method used for purposes of determining vesting under the Comfort Systems USA, Inc. 401(k) Plan) is at least 75, you shall be deemed to satisfy the continuous employment condition as required above on each vesting date following retirement and the portion of this Option that vests on an any such post-retirement vesting date shall remain exercisable for a period of 3 months following the applicable vesting date.
-The Plan sets out the terms and conditions that govern this Option in the event of your termination of employment, death or disability.
+In the event of a termination of your employment with the Company, except in the event of retirement as described below, for any reason and under any circumstances, all further vesting of shares of Common Stock subject to this Option will terminate as of the date of termination of your employment, and all then unvested shares of Common Stock subject to this Option will be canceled and forfeited as of such date without any consideration due to you.
+As set out in the Plan, you will have 3 months after your employment terminates to exercise any vested portion of this Option, and in the event of your death or total disability you or your estate will have a period of one year to exercise any vested portion of this Option.
+Notwithstanding the foregoing, if you retire from the Company at a time when the sum of your age, in whole years, and your years of service with the Company (as determined in a manner consistent with the method used for purposes of determining vesting under the Comfort Systems USA, Inc. 401(k) Plan) is at least 75, you shall be deemed to satisfy the continuous employment condition set forth above on each vesting date following retirement and the portion of this Option that vests on an any such post-retirement vesting date shall remain exercisable for a period of 3 months following the applicable vesting date.
+The Plan sets out the terms and conditions that govern this Option in the event of your termination of employment, including by reason of your death or disability.